Paul Hoover (baseball): Philadelphia Phillies

 On January 7, 2009, Hoover signed a minor league contract with an invitation to spring training with the Philadelphia Phillies.
 He appeared in a total of 12 major league games with the Phillies during 2009–2010.
 On October 4, 2009, Hoover hit a walk-off RBI single on the final day of the regular season against the Florida Marlins to give the Phillies a 7–6 victory.
 He was outrighted to Triple-A Lehigh Valley on October 28, 2010.

 Boston Red Sox

 In February 2011, Hoover signed a minor league contract with the Boston Red Sox, however he did not play for their organization during the 2011 regular season.

 Hoover currently holds the MLB record for most seasons by a non-pitcher with 25 or fewer plate appearances, with six.
 He shares the record for the most seasons as a rookie, with seven seasons.

 Post-playing career

 In 2012, the Tampa Bay Rays hired Hoover as manager for the rookie-level Gulf Coast League Rays.
 The team finished with a 28–32 record.
 In 2013, Hoover became a roving catching coordinator for Tampa Bay.
 In December 2018, Hoover was named the field coordinator for the Rays, replacing Rocco Baldelli, who became manager of the Minnesota Twins.

+On November 13, 2022, the Kansas City Royals hired Hoover as their bench coach for the 2023 season.